ava-ia/core/README.md

 The main purpose of AVA (Agnostic Virtual Assistant) is create a clever/fast assistant for any kind of context.
 This repository concerns the *core* of AVA so feel free for try in your NodeJS projects.

-Nowadays we can find a lot of assistants, and more and more in coming years, all of us know that Apps in future will be more *conversational* and less *click/action*.
+Nowadays we can find a lot of assistants, and more and more in the coming years, all of us know that Apps in the future will be more *conversational* and less *click/action*.
 For that reason our approach is create an agnostic and reusable system for help developers to create any kind of virtual assistants.

-This is an Open Source project, so any help will be well coming.
+This is an Open Source project, so any help will be welcomed.

 ## A little story about language processing... *and how Ava works*.

-If you never works with assistants/bots you have to know that we need to analyze a given input and give it a semantic value.
+If you have never worked with assistants/bots then you have to know that we need to analyze a given input and give it a semantic value.
 To do this often use NLP, *Natural Language Processing*.
-AVA in its case incorporates its own NLP but as you will see later can use either.
+AVA in its case incorporates its own NLP but as you will see later we can use either.
 For example:

 > "I need an appointment with the dentist tomorrow at 2pm in London"